Is a tracker mortgage a good idea, or should you fix?

 blog divider up

-When are interest rates going down?
+Will interest rates keep going down?

-The Bank of England itself believes we may hit that 2% target over the coming few months, albeit temporarily[11].
-Other economists think we’ll see relative normality return by the end of the year[12], and it wasn’t that long ago when the OBR forecasted that inflation wouldn’t get under control until at least 2025[13].
+Other economists think we’ll see relative normality return by the end of the year[10], and it wasn’t that long ago when the OBR forecasted that inflation wouldn’t get under control until at least 2025[11].

 Evidently, it’s difficult for even the brightest minds to keep on top of all this.
 For borrowers, instead of asking themselves if a tracker mortgage is a good idea right now, they could instead focus on what is the right financial product for their circumstances.